antmicro/kenning/docs/source/kenning-development.md

 The `argument_name` is a name used in:

-* Python constructor,
+* the Python constructor,
-* Argparse argument (in a form of `--argument-name`),
+* an Argparse argument (in a form of `--argument-name`),
-* JSON argument.
+* a JSON argument.

-The fields describing the argument are following:
+The fields describing the argument are as follows:

 * `argparse_name` - if there is a need for a different flag in argparse, it can be provided here,
-* `description` - description of the node, displayed during parsing error for JSON, or in help in case of command-line access
+* `description` - description of the node, displayed for a parsing error for JSON, or in help in case of command-line access
-* `type` - type of argument, can be:
+* `type` - type of argument, i.e.:

     * `Path` from `pathlib` module,
     * `str`